thebitmonk/send_post_api/docs/AccountipstatApi.md

 <a name="iPStatRouterGetAllAggregatedSubAccountStatsForAnIP"></a>
 # **iPStatRouterGetAllAggregatedSubAccountStatsForAnIP**
-> [ModelsSIPStat] iPStatRouterGetAllAggregatedSubAccountStatsForAnIP(xAccountApiKey, ipid, provider, opts)
+> [ModelsSIPStat] iPStatRouterGetAllAggregatedSubAccountStatsForAnIP(xAccountApiKey, ipid, opts)